rwjb/Endless-Splits/README.md

 You may be required to download the SDL2.dll to the same folder to allow it to run, which is included in the directory.

-(Alternatively, you can [download it here](https://www.libsdl.org/download-2.0.php), for a more trustworthy source!)
+(Alternatively, you can [download the DLL here](https://www.libsdl.org/download-2.0.php), for a more trustworthy source!)